faamir/MLP/README.md

 # MLP
-Multi Layer Perceptron with Theano in Python
+Multilayer Perceptron with Theano in Python